andreashuber69/kiss-worker/README.md

   `() => new Worker(new URL("createFibonacciWorker.js", import.meta.url), { type: "module" })` is kept as is.
 Please see
   associated instructions for [vite](https://vitejs.dev/guide/assets.html#new-url-url-import-meta-url) and [webpack](https://webpack.js.org/guides/web-workers/).
 Other build tools will likely have similar constraints.
+- For browser-only code, the `Worker` import would not be necessary, as it is just an alias for the `Worker` class available in browsers.
+We are nevertheless importing it from `"kiss-worker"` so that we could run the exact same code in a node environment.

 ### Example 2: Object